barbarosugurkan/portfolio-backtest-project/docs/initial_db_tests.md

 Result: revenue, gross_profit, operating_profit, net_income, current_assets, fixed_assets, long_term_debt, short_term_debt and equity data were correct but ebitda, gross_debt and net_debt calculations were wrong.

 Conclusion: ebitda, gross_debt and net_debt calculations were corrected.

+# Tests On calc_ratios.py

+- Test: **Data accuracy**

+BIMAS ratios are checked from Fintables.

+Result: All were correct.

+Conclusion: All were correct.